 You gain +3 to attack and damage rolls made with this magic weapon.

 This longbow has 6 charges.
-While attuned to it, you can expend 1 charge and cast any one of the following spells as a shot spell
+While attuned to it, you can expend 1 charge and cast any one of the following spells as a shot spell:

 Black arrow (2 charges)